 Johnson also spent six seasons as a head AAU basketball coach (2011-2016) and in 2012, founded his own AAU program – the North Coast Runnin' Rebels.
 As a head coach and director, he helped develop athletes in 4th through 11th grades.

-Coach Joyce begins his first season on the bench with the Seton Hill men's basketball program in 2018-19.
+Coach Joyce begins his second season on the bench with the Seton Hill men's basketball program in 2019-20.